François Astorg

-François Astorg (born 11 April 1961) is a French politician serving as mayor of Annecy since 2020.
-He concurrently serves as vice president for infrastructure and public transport of Grand Annecy since 2020.
-In the 2012 legislative election, he was a candidate for Haute-Savoie's 2nd constituency.
+François Astorg (/fr/; born 11 April 1961) is a French politician who served as mayor of Annecy from 2020 to 2026.
+He concurrently served as vice president for infrastructure and public transport of Grand Annecy (20202026) under the presidency of Frédérique Lardet.
+In the 2012 legislative election, he was a candidate in Haute-Savoie's 2nd constituency.
+An Independent whose 2020 bid was supported by Europe Ecology – The Greens, the Socialist Party and the French Communist Party, he declined to run for reelection to a second term as mayor in 2026 and retired from politics.